mosaic-jasondebolt/phoenix/Phoenix/README.md

 Where 111111111111 is your AWS account ID.

 ### Creating a Phoenix project

+#### Create a repo in github
+1. Create a blank repo in GitHub with an all lowercase repo name.
+    * The name of the repo should be short and lowercase, ideally having the same name as the project name.
+2. Make sure to add this repo under the solmosaic organization
+3. Add both the "codebuild-users" and "devops-and-it" groups as admin users.
+4. Clone the this repo and change the remote path
+    * git remote -v
+    * git remote remove origin
+    * git remote add origin git@github.com:/solmosaic/{your-repo}.git

 #### Configuring the project config file
 All Phoenix projects have a file called "template-ssm-globals-macro-params.json" used for project wide configuration.